IdentityServer/IdentityServer4/docs/reference/options.rst

 * ``EmitLegacyResourceAudienceClaim``
     Emits an ``aud`` claim with the format issuer/resources.
 That's needed for some older access token validation plumbing.
 Defaults to false.

+* ``EmitClientIdAsSubForNonInteracticeFlows``
+    Emits a sub claim that contains the client ID for flows where no user is involved (e.g. client credentials).

 Endpoints
 ^^^^^^^^^
 Allows enabling/disabling individual endpoints, e.g. token, authorize, userinfo etc.